 Smart manufacturing requires standardized networks to facilitate device communication across production and business environments.
 It also enables collaboration with suppliers and customers.
 Smart manufacturing installations connect with numerous networked sensors through the enterprise and the entire environment.
 They collect data from equipment installed on customer sites, those contributed by suppliers, and those produced during the manufacturing process.
 The data is then parsed and analyzed.

 Powerful networking significantly streamlines and enhances decision-making, which is why manufacturers should ensure smooth interaction among their networked devices.
-If you don’t provide appropriate networks for IoT devices, you risk to fail.
+If you don’t provide appropriate networks for IoT devices, you risk failing.

 2. Thought-Out Functionality of Software Solutions